giuseppedebiase/python-for-biologists/README.md

 This repository contains the solutions for the exercises present in the book "Python for Biologists" by Dr. Martin Jones

-## Chapter 1 - Introduction and envirnoment
+## Chapter 1 - Introduction and environment
 This chapter doesn't have any exercise

 ## Chapter 2 - Printing and manipulating text